layilin/SP23-33852/_annotations/book4.md

 132.142 hydrops.
 An accumulation of fluid in the soft tissue of the body, more commonly known as dropsy.
 The modern term is edema (or oedema).

+132.146 turtle.
+Probably refers to the green turtle (*Chelonia mydas*), the only species of turtle indigenous to the Caribbean that has served as a significant food source for human beings.

 132.148. leprosy's infectious bane.
 A chronic condition affecting the skin and nerves, caused by the microorganism *Mycobacterium leprae*.

 132.150 swallow dirt.
 Geophagy or pica are the medical terms used for the practice of eating dirt.
 Eighteenth-century physicians and planters were fascinated with geophagy, which they believed to be a disorder that led to death.
 In certain instances, they posited that eating dirt was a means of committing suicide and thus a form of enslaved resistance.

 132.150 Chlorotic fair.
 Chlorosis (also called green sickness) was thought to be an illness that afflicted young women.
 It could be accompanied by a greenish hue and produce a desire to eat dirt.

+132.137n rhinds.
+The "Errata" list at the end of *The Sugar-Cane* indicates that "rhinds" should read "rinds."

 132.137n Gum-Arabic.
 Edible sap of some trees in the genus *Acacia*.
 Used as a binder or stabilizer in foods and medicines.

 [plant] 132.137n almond. *Prunus dulcis*, native to western Asia.

-132.146 turtle.
-Probably refers to the green turtle (*Chelonia mydas*), the only species of turtle indigenous to the Caribbean that has served as a significant food source for human beings.

 133.151 cates.
 Choice foods, viands, or delicacies.